-Skullgirls is the mobile version of the hit console game.
+Skullgirls Mobile is the mobile version of the hit PC and console game!
 It is a true fighting game experience on your mobile device - one that’s easy to pick up for casual players, but still challenging for seasoned fighting game veterans.

-Skullgirls is a fighting game with a unique art style that harkens back to classic 2D fighters, while boasting high-fidelity and lush graphics for modern-day hardware.
-The mobile game’s graphics pack the same punch as the original!
+Skullgirls' unique art style harkens back to classic 2D fighting games, while boasting high-fidelity and lush graphics for modern-day hardware.
+The mobile game’s graphics pack the same punch as the original (spare no expense)!

 The mobile game brings a rich fighting system to touch screens with a variety of combos, special moves, and “blockbuster” super attacks.
-It also introduces RPG elements, such as leveling up, evolving, equipping moves, and status effects that can give you the edge in battle.
+It also introduces RPG elements, such as leveling up, evolving fighters, equipping moves, and applying status effects that can give you the edge in battle.

 Skullgirls began development in January 2015, and it was launched in early 2017.
-We are still actively developing the game, with exciting new features being released on a monthly basis!
+We are still actively developing the game, with exciting new features being released every few months!

-When we started working on Skullgirls, we didn’t even know whether it would even be feasible for the game’s graphics to run on mobile platforms, both because of the memory overhead of the high-res art and the CPU overhead required for on-the-fly artwork decompression.
-My initial responsibility was to implement the 2D rendering systems from the console game in Unity and see whether a Unity-based mobile version of the game would be viable.
-Fortunately, it was!
+When we started work on Skullgirls Mobile, we didn’t know whether it would even be feasible for the game’s graphics to decompress and render on mobile platforms, due to both the memory overhead of the high-res art and the CPU overhead required for on-the-fly artwork decompression.
+My initial responsibility was to implement a “proof of concept” with the 2D art rendering running at 30-60FPS on mobile devices.
+Fortunately, we found this to be achievable!

-I served as the lead programmer on Skullgirls.
-I was responsible for porting much of the fighting game functionality from the console game to mobile, including 2D art rendering and loading, fighter state and transition system, hit/hurtbox detection, and a custom scripting language used to implement all the fight logic.
+I served as the lead programmer on Skullgirls Mobile.
+After the initial proof of concept, I fully implemented 2D art rendering and loading, fighter state and transition system, hit/hurtbox detection, and a custom scripting language used to implement fight logic.

-My goal was to make the porting of assets between the console and mobile game fairly simple.
+My goal was to make porting of assets between the console and mobile game fairly simple.
 This included many assets: art, state machine data, sound and music, 2D art for story/dialogue, and fight stages.
 I believe we have largely succeeded in defining straightforward pipelines that allow such assets to be easily shared.
 As a result, bugs fixed and improvements made in the PC/console game can be easily used on mobile and vice-versa.